 To do this open the Control panel, Change the View by Small icons, and click on Region.
 Here On the Region dialog box, click the Administrative tab and click on Copy settings.

 The Welcome screen and new user accounts settings dialog box display, showing the current display language for the Current user, Welcome screen, and New user accounts.
 You can’t change these individual settings here, but you can set the current display language as the new system default by checking the Welcome screen and system accounts and New user accounts boxes.
 Click OK and restart your computer.
 The language you chose will be set as the default for the entire system once your computer reboots.

 Remove a Language From Windows 10

 If anytime you have decided to remove the installed language pack.
 You can remove a language if it’s not the only one on your computer.
 Before removing a language, you must select a different language as the default.
 You cannot remove the current system language.
 All you need to do is select another language as the default.
 You do not need to log out and back in.
 Once the language you want to remove is not the default, click on that language on the Region & language screen and then click Remove.

 Alternatively, you can open the command prompt as administrator And type the command Lpksetup /u, and hit the enter key.
 The Install or uninstall display languages dialog box displays.
 Check the box for the language you want to uninstall and click Next.
 Follow on-screen instructions and Restart your PC to complete the uninstallation process.

-I hope following this post How to Change the System Language in Windows 10, Now you can easily change/ Switch your windows 10 System Language to a Different one like Spanish, Chinese, German Hindi, etc. Have any queries, suggestions about this post Change the display language in Windows 10 feels free to discuss on comments below.
+I hope following this post How to Change the System Language in Windows 10, Now you can easily change/ Switch your windows 10 System Language to a Different one like Spanish, Chinese, German Hindi, etc. Have any queries, or suggestions about this post Change the display language in Windows 10 feels free to discuss on comments below.
 Also, Read